Malacañang Palace: Presidential Study

 The Presidential Study is the official office of the president, equivalent to the United States' Oval Office of the White House.
 Formerly known as the Rizal Room, this is where presidents from Quezon to Marcos and then Ramos received their daily stream of callers.
 It is currently on the second floor of the palace itself, while the old Executive Office at Kalayaan Hall (the old Executive Building) has been renamed the Quezon Executive Office.

 The presidential desk is the same in use since the Commonwealth of the Philippines.
-It was used by all presidents from Quezon to Marcos, who use it officially until 1978 when he used his private study.
+It was used by all presidents from Quezon to Marcos, who used it officially until 1978 when he used his private study.
 Marcos had an ornately carved top added to the desk in 1969.
 It was restored by President Ramos, used by President Joseph Estrada, and restored once more by President Arroyo.
-She made the study into a conference room with the Council of State table of the Commonwealth as centerpiece, until she finally restored the room to its original function as the president's office.
+She made the study into a conference room with the Council of State table of the Commonwealth as a centerpiece, until she finally restored the room to its original function as the president's office.
 There is a large chandelier in the study from the 1935–1937 renovations.
 Behind the presidential study is a small conference room called the Study Conference Room.

 Music Room

 The room's usage changed over the years.
-It was a bedroom during the American period; it turned into a library and reception room during the Commonwealth; after the war, it eventually became the Music Room.
+It started as a bedroom during the American period before being turned to a library and reception room during the Commonwealth; after the war, it eventually became the Music Room.
 First ladies customarily received callers in this room.
 A Luna masterpiece, 'Una Bulaqueña' used to hang above the grand piano.
 'A Cellist,' painted by Miguel Zaragoza, hangs as its pendant across the room above the sofa.
 The wall niches now hold Chinese trees and flowers made of semi-precious stones, where there used to be Guillermo Tolentino sculptures representing the different fine arts and later, large Ming and Qing porcelain vases.
 A supposed Michelangelo, a stone head, was once in the room.

 Imelda Marcos decorated the room in mint green.
 She would sit on the antique French sofa and the visitors on the armchairs.
 On rare occasions, small concerts were held here, featuring famous Filipino and foreign musicians.

 The room immediately behind the Music Room was set up by Imelda Marcos as her office.
 It later became President Fidel Ramos' private office.
 The room beyond was originally a small sitting room and was converted by President Joseph Estrada into his own office.
 President Arroyo decided to use the room as her office at first.
 Today, the room is used by the president to receive visitors.